 Not all employment law changes make the headlines like this one, so it’s important to keep on top of them.
-There are five months until the minimum wage increases take effect, so it’s a good time for companies who are wanting to be proactive about improving pay equity among their workers to get planning.
+There are five months until the national minimum wage increases take effect, so it’s a good time for companies who are wanting to be proactive about improving pay equity among their workers to get planning.

 How are the rates changing in 2022?

-The Chancellor announced in the autumn Budget today that the National Living Wage will rise to £9.50 an hour from 1st April 2022.
+The Chancellor announced in the Autumn Budget today that the National Living Wage will rise to £9.50 an hour from 1st April 2022.
 The National Minimum Wage will increase to £9.18 while the Apprentice Rate goes up to £4.81 per hour.